apache/couchdb/README.md

 _R_ - read quorum constant.
 N writes have occurred for each document, as noted above.
 When reads are requested, N reads are sent to the N nodes that store the particular document.
 The system will return to the requesting client with the document when R successful reads have returned, and agree on versioning.
 R defaults to 2.
 Lower R values often result in faster reads at the expense of consistency.
 Higher R values usually result in slower reads, but more consistent, or agreed-upon data values returning.

 _W_ - write quorum constant.
 When writing the N copies, the data store will respond to the write client after W successful writes have completed.
 The remaining N-W writes are still being attempted in the background, but the client receives a 201 Created status and can resume execution.
 W defaults to 2.
 Lower W values mean more write throughput, and higher W values mean more data durability.

+### Troubleshooting

+#### `make install` fails with "read file info /usr/lib/erlang/man/man5/modprobe.d.5 failed"

+You can fix this by removing that file:

+   `sudo rm /usr/lib/erlang/man/man5/modprobe.d.5`

+#### Dbcore fails on startup with a "Can't set long node name!" error

+Cloudant-dbcore requires that your system be set up with a fully qualified domain name.
+Make sure tha the command `hostname -f` outputs a full hostname.
+If not, add the full hostname of your server to the `/etc/hosts` file.

 ### Contact